-Getting a license is a milestone every teenager anticipates, but new drivers face more dangers than ever before.
-With all the recent headlines about the dangers of distracted drivers, parents are scrambling for ways to stop their kids from texting while driving.
-According to this report by the National Highway Traffic Safety Administration, 20 percent of drivers between the ages of 18 to 20 claim that texting while driving has no effect on their ability to drive, but that same age group has the highest crash rate of all drivers.
+Getting a license is a milestone every teenager anticipates with excitement, but new drivers face more dangers than ever before.
+With all the recent headlines about the dangers of distracted drivers parents are scrambling for ways to stop their kids from texting while driving.
+According to this report by the National Highway Traffic Safety Administration 20 percent of drivers between the ages of 18 to 20 claim that texting while driving has no effect on their ability to drive but that same age group has the highest crash rate of all drivers.
 As a parent, how can you prevent your teen from becoming another statistic?
+Here are 5 tips:

 Lead by Example